 and once clicked on the menu ‘The Gesundheit Radio”…

-The website is fresh, coloured and clean, definitely another good source of inspiration for those that spend a lot of time thinkin’ how their site/portfolio should look.
+The website is fresh, coloured and clean, definitely another good source of inspiration for those that spend a lot of time thinkin’ about how their site/portfolio should look.
 I love the design of the ‘about’ page that you can see above here (that’s an example of when a mix of fun and irony at work give always the best results).
-The white tones gives that sense of purity, clean, and makes you focus on the photos at first and then on the text.
+The white tones give that sense of purity, cleanliness, and make you focus on the photos at first and then on the text.
 And also…keep an eye on the company logo.
-Isn’t superdetailed and reminds me the squareish look of those 80’s videogames and that’s the point, it’s one of those little logos that gets stuck in your head.
-A selling point i’ll say.
+Isn’t super detailed and reminds me the squarish look of those 80’s videogames and that’s the point, it’s one of those little logos that gets stuck in your head.
+A selling point I’ll say.

 I’ve tried to spot on which platform is running but doesn’t look like WP.

 Copywriter Alastaire Allday speaks on his portfolio website about his skills and the love for his job.
 Minimal B&W design ,big clear photos that don’t need further comments.
 I like the bottom navbar and the fonts used there (Jura Bold/Italic/BoldItalic &Regular), same as the idea, in the ‘about me’ section, to keep all the links vertically on the extreme right.
 And guess what?